 You may be aware that the Woodford Equity Income fund was suspended on June 3rd 2019 by the fund’s Authorised Corporate Director, Link Fund Solutions (LFS).
-Since then the fund suspension has been extended, however on October 15th 2019 LFS announced that the fund will be wound up, meaning that the fund's holdings will be sold and the proceeds received will be returned to the fund holders.
+On October 15th 2019 LFS announced that the fund will be wound up, meaning that the fund's holdings will be sold and the proceeds received will be returned to the fund holders.

-Changing name – LFS has announced that the fund will change name from LF Woodford Equity Income to LF Equity Income.
-They have said this will happen as soon as practically possible and once regulatory permission has been received.
+Changing name – LFS announced that the fund changed name from LF Woodford Equity Income to LF Equity Income on December 11th 2019.

 If you hold this fund you do not need to take any further action.
 It is not possible to sell your holding, however you will receive capital distributions as the fund is wound up.
 These will be placed as cash in the account that you held the fund in, eg if you hold the fund in your ISA the capital distributions will be added to your ISA.